Multiplicative arithmetic functions and the generalized Ewens measure: Introduction

 As $n \to \infty$ we have

-\end{thm} The second equality in \eqref{eq:thetachoicepol} follows from Stirling's approximation.
-The specific choice \eqref{eq:thetachoicepol} simplifies the computations greatly.
-Maples, Nikeghbali and Zeindler \cite[Cor.~1.2]{maples2012} were able to prove that $C(\pi_{n,\theta_i})$ converges, after an explicit normalization, to a normal distribution (for $\theta_n$-s as in \eqref{eq:thetachoicepol} and also scalar multiples of it).
+\end{thm} The specific choice \eqref{eq:thetachoicepol} simplifies the computations greatly.
+Maples, Nikeghbali and Zeindler \cite[Cor.~1.2]{maples2012} were able to prove that $C(\pi_{n,\theta_i})$ converges, after an explicit normalization, to a normal distribution (for $\theta_n$ as in \eqref{eq:thetachoicepol} and also scalar multiples of it).

-Next we describe a result of Ercolani and Ueltschi about a permutation statistic which we have yet to discuss, $L_1(\pi)$.
+Next we describe a result of Ercolani and Ueltschi \cite[Thm.~5.1]{ercolani2014} about a permutation statistic which we have yet to discuss, $L_1(\pi)$.
 This is the length of the cycle of a permutation $\pi$ which contains the element $1$.
 In the Ewens case $\theta_i = \theta$, it is known that $L_1(\pi_{n,\theta_i})/n$ converges in distribution to a beta distribution \cite[\S6]{ercolani2014}.
 For polynomially-growing weights, Ercolani and Ueltschi proved that $L_1(\pi_{n,\theta_i})$ exhibits a very different behavior.
 First, the order of magnitude of $L_1(\pi_{n,\theta_i})$ in this case is $n^{1/(\gamma+1)}=o(n)$ and not $n$.
-Second, the limiting distribution is a gamma distribution, whose definition is recalled in \S\ref{sec:prob}. \begin{thm} \cite[Thm.~5.1]{ercolani2014} Let $\gamma>0$, and take $\theta_n$-s as in \eqref{eq:thetachoicepol}.
+Second, the limiting distribution is a gamma distribution, whose definition is recalled in \S\ref{sec:prob}. \begin{thm}[Ercolani and Ueltschi] Let $\gamma>0$, and take $\theta_n$ as in \eqref{eq:thetachoicepol}.
 Then, as $n \to \infty$,

 \end{thm} See Dereich and M\"{o}rters \cite{dereich2015} for finer results about $L_1(\pi_{n,\theta_i})$ for similar weights.

 We derive number-theoretic analogues of Theorems~\ref{thm:ECPolyCyc} and \ref{thm:ECPolyL1}.
 Since there is no such thing as `a prime divisor of $n$ containing a fixed element', we must turn to a different interpretation of $L_1(\pi)$. \begin{definition} Let $\mathbf{a} = \{a_j\}_{j \ge 1}$ be a sequence of non-negative reals summing to $0<S<\infty$.
 A \textbf{size-biased sampling} of an element from $\mathbf{a}$ is a random variable $X$ whose distribution is given by